 Why Addis Ababa?

 Addis Ababa is an important political hub for Africa, hosting major institutions such as the African Union and the United Nations Economic Commission for Africa.
-There are more than 120 missions and political representations located in Addis, second only to Washington D.C.
+There are more than 120 missions and political representations located in Addis, not far off the number in Washington D.C.

 The European Union and the United States both have two delegations each in Addis Ababa, one for bilateral relations with Ethiopia and one for relations with the African Union.